litoarias/HACClusterMapViewController/README.md

 # HACClusterMapViewController
 <img src="https://img.shields.io/twitter/url/https/github.com/litoarias/HACClusterMapViewController.svg?style=social"><br>
 HACClusterMapViewController class is written in Objective-C and facilitates the use of maps when they have many pins that show.
+Will require us to come up with an ultra quick data structure built for the task.
+We will need to build it in C for it to be performant.

 <img src="https://img.shields.io/github/issues/litoarias/HACClusterMapViewController.svg?style=flat-square">
 <img src="https://img.shields.io/badge/license-MIT-blue.svg?style=flat-square">